 Culture is at the heart of the challenges that Europe and the EU currently face.
-The complexities of Brexit, populism, migration and multiculturalism cannot be properly understood without considering the pivotal importance of identity formation processes at the local, national and transnational level, and taking into account Europe’s cultural and historical transformations.
+The complexities of Brexit, populism, migration and multiculturalism cannot be properly understood without considering the pivotal importance of identity issues at the local, national and transnational level, and taking into account Europe’s cultural and historical transformations.

 In the Master’s in Identity and Integration, you will approach the study of European identity and cultural diversity within the disciplines of historiography, and cultural and literary studies.
 You will gain the in-depth theoretical knowledge on European history and culture necessary to study tensions and conflicts in Europe, and to understand contemporary debates about European integration and identity.
 You will explore intersections of culture and politics by focusing mainly on four topics: nationalism and national identities, transnational manifestations of European culture, the changing idea of Europe and European identity, and the employment of culture in community-building policies and practices in the EU.

 You will further develop your writing, presentation and research skills, and you will train your organisational skills in the preparation and execution of a study trip to a European Capital of Culture.
 As part of an international classroom, you will be trained in intercultural and interlingual skills.
 With these skills and the knowledge and approach you learn during the programme, you will build a unique expertise in European culture and history that is highly relevant to many parts of Europe’s work environment, whether in the field of culture, politics, media or business.

 The Master's in Identity and Integration offers students:

 A seminar and study trip to one of Europe’s Cultural Capitals.

 As a student in the Master’s programme in Identity and Integration you will be expected to have the following knowledge, insight and skills: